metric-space/yajjsl/README.md

 1. To provide type validation for entities inside a json object
 2. To provide checkif-empty/undefined validation for entities inside a json object
-3. The output of this will be the first error encountered (Wrapped in a Left) or the whole object (wrapped in a Right)
+3. The output of this will be the first error encountered (Wrapped in a Left) or the whole object (wrapped in a Right) aka monadic code (Either Monad)

 ### Install